ghazal-naderi/platform-11/k8s/sonatype-nexus/README.md

 Configuration documentation at [travelaudience/kubernetes-nexus](https://github.com/travelaudience/kubernetes-nexus).

+If you receive errors like `413 Request Entity Too Large`, you may need to increase max body size on the `Ingress` object via annotations [described here](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#custom-max-body-size).

 Nexus needs access to `Secrets` and `ConfigMaps` - you must create the necessary `Role` and `RoleBinding` as follows (assumes default `release` in `manifest.yaml`):
 ```